War on terror: Pakistan

-1,467 and 2,334 people were killed in U.S. drone attacks as of 6 May 2011.
-Tens of thousands have been killed by terrorist attacks and millions have been displaced.
+1,467 and 2,334 people were killed in US drone attacks as of 6 May 2011.
+Terrorist attacks have killed tens of thousands, and millions have been displaced.

 The War in Northwest Pakistan resulted in the deaths of 28,900+ militants from 2004 to 2018, with an unknown number captured, per the Pakistani government.
 The majority of these were killed in engagements with the Pakistan Armed Forces.
 However, thousands were also killed in American drone strikes.

 Somalia

 There have been 7,000+ casualties in Somalia.

 The December 2006 to January 2009 Ethiopian-led intervention in Somalia resulted in the deaths of 6,000 to 8,000 Islamist insurgents, according to the Ethiopian government.
 The Kenyan Defence Forces claimed another 700+ insurgents killed in their own intervention of October 2011 to May 2012.
 American drone strikes, air strikes, and special forces ground raids in Somalia killed between 1,220 and 1,366 militants up to July 2019, according to the New American Foundation.